23 Electric Cars on the Market in 2023

-As climate change continues to affect our planet, many of us have been wondering what we can do to help fight it.
-One of the most impactful ways you can make a positive impact on the environment is to swap out your gas-powered car for an electric car.
+As climate change continues to affect our planet, many of us think about what we can do to help fight it.
+One of the most impactful ways you can make a positive impact on the environment is by swapping out your gas-powered car for an electric car.

 Beyond a smaller carbon footprint, there are many reasons to switch to an electric car.
 They’re safe, they’re cheaper and easier to maintain, and you’ll never have to pump gas again!
-As additional charging stations pop up around the country, more tax credits and other incentives become available, and upfront costs keep falling, switching to an electric car is becoming an appealing and increasingly affordable option to many drivers.
+As more charging stations pop up around the country, upfront costs continue to fall, and more tax credits and other incentives become available (including a federal income tax credit of up to $7,500), switching to an electric car is an increasingly appealing and affordable option for many drivers.

 Interested in making the switch?
 Luckily, there are plenty of high-quality options available today.
 Here’s everything you need to know about some of the top electric cars currently on the market: